OL-sergio/OL-sergio/README.md

 ## 🎯 Portfolio Overview

 Welcome to my development portfolio!
-This repository showcases a diverse range of applications and systems, from ride-sharing platforms to collaborative scouting solutions.
+This repository showcases a diverse range of applications and systems, from ride-sharing platforms to collaborative solutions.
 Each project demonstrates different aspects of modern mobile and web development.

 ### 🌟 Highlights
 - **📱 Mobile Applications**: Native Android apps with modern UI/UX